AfrikaBurn/Tribe/README.md

 drush uli
 ```

-If your login works, we going to ensure everything imported with drush cim:
+If your login works, we going to import final elements with cim:
 ```
 drush cim
 ```